Hablamos Español Insurance Companies We Work With

 A real example

-A small firm had no cyber coverage because it did not feel like a target.
+Picture a small firm with no cyber coverage because it did not feel like a target.
 A fraudulent wire instruction cost it a five-figure sum that no other policy touched.
-Cyber with social engineering coverage would have responded.
+Figures here are illustrative.
+Cyber with social engineering coverage might have responded, subject to its terms.
 It was never offered, because nobody revisited the program.

 Details changed to protect privacy.
 Shared to illustrate, not to promise an outcome.